telerik/maui-docs/controls/dataform/grouping/overview.md

 >important The `GroupName`(`string`) property is the identifier for each group.

-### Define groups in XAML and add editors to the group
+### Define Groups in XAML and Add Editors to the Group

 You can organize the Editors in groups using the `DataFormGroup`(`Telerik.Maui.controls.DataFormItem`).